ArtyomPanfutov/countdown-bot/README.md

-# Countdown Bot for Telegram
+# The Countdown Bot for Telegram

 Could be used for calculating time for future events.